ICGC-TCGA-PanCancer/pancancer-sandbox/gnos_transfer_monitor/README.md

 I included a sample cron job.
 Also, when starting a new AWS host make sure you:

+* launch with the ephemeral disk to /dev/sdf
 * mkdir /mnt/tmp and chmod
 * alter cron for region, set to 4am